South Carolina fires football coach Will Muschamp

 “I appreciate all that Will Muschamp has done for our program and wish him and his family the best moving forward,” Tanner said in a statement.
 “I believe our program will be well served by Coach Bobo as the interim head coach as we search for a new leader for Gamecock Football.”

-Muschamp was head coach at Florida from 2011-14 and was fired in November of his final season after an overtime loss to Florida.
+Muschamp was head coach at Florida from 2011-14 and was fired in November of his final season after an overtime loss to South Carolina.

+Muschamp’s stays with the Gators and Gamecocks were eerily similar.
+He led Florida to a BCS bowl and an 11-2 mark his second year there before going 10-13 before his dismissal there.

+At South Carolina, Muschamp became the first coach to reach bowl games in his first three seasons and went 9-4 in his second season.
+But the Gamecocks fell to 7-6, 4-8 and 2-5 since.
+He was 17-22 against Southeastern Conference competition at South Carolina.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25